husni1992/deep-nested-checkbox-react/README.md

 ## Deep Nested Checkbox Tree

+This is a Checkbox tree component which will populate by data of nodes.

+## Demo

+### You can check out the live demo of the project [here](https://husni1992.github.io/deep-nested-checkbox-react/).

 ### Checklist:

 - [x] Expand by clicking on a category name
 - [x] Toggle selection on click of any category
 - [x] When parent selected, select all children, do toggle for uncheck